 What Makes Us Angry…

-- Expensive
+- Pricey

-If you are looking for a premium charcoal option that can give your food a distinct flavor, our top recommendation is the Fogo Super Premium Natural Hardwood lump charcoal.
+If you are looking for a premium charcoal option that can give your food a distinct flavor, our top recommendation is the FOGO Super Premium Natural Hardwood lump charcoal.
 Sourced from oak hardwood originating in Central America, this is dense charcoal that comes in large pieces.
 This is the charcoal of choice in many popular restaurants and I believe this is one of the best hardwood lump charcoals.

 In terms of quality, this is our pick as the best overall lump charcoal currently available in the market.